kindohm/live-coding-presentation/readme.md

+# Live Coding

-A presentation about live coding.
+This is a presentation about live coding.